 Folic acid (vitamin B9)

 Folic acid is a water-soluble vitamin needed for numerous body functions including DNA repair and rapid cell division and growth, including blood cells.
-Folic acid deficiency may cause thrombocytopenia (Easton 1984, Mant 1979).
-In a study of 14 ITP patients given high doses of folic acid, 64% had a complete or partial response and the others showed some transient improvement (Schulz 2003).
-However, if someone has a low level of vitamin B12, high doses of folic acid may cause anemia and cognitive impairment (Selhub J, 2007).
+Folic acid deficiency may cause thrombocytopenia.4,11 In a study of 14 ITP patients given high doses of folic acid, 64% had a complete or partial response and the others showed some transient improvement.17 However, if someone has a low level of vitamin B12, high doses of folic acid may cause anemia and cognitive impairment.18

 Vitamin C (L-ascorbic acid or L-ascorbate)

 Vitamin C is an anti-inflammatory nutrient that is important for healing wounds, maintaining the integrity of capillaries, and absorbing iron from food.
-Since ITP is associated with inflammation (Imbach 2011) and reducing bleeding symptoms is important, it is plausible that taking vitamin C could help ITP patients.
+Since ITP is associated with inflammation6 and reducing bleeding symptoms is important, it is plausible that taking vitamin C could help ITP patients.
 Of all the vitamins and supplements, vitamin C has been the most studied in ITP.
-However, clinical results have been mixed, with very positive initial results (Brox 1988), but disappointing research results over time (Jubelirer 1993).
+However, clinical results have been mixed, with very positive initial results2, but disappointing research results over time.8

 In PDSA's Survey of Non-Traditional Treatments for ITP about 30% of those who tried vitamin C felt it helped their platelets and bleeding symptoms with about 10% claiming there was a sustained effect.

 Vitamin D is a nutrient needed for healthy nerves, muscles, bones, and immune system.
-According to a Japanese study, vitamin D plays a valuable role in the function of hematopoietic stem cells, cells in the bone marrow that give rise to red blood cells, white blood cells, and platelets (Kawamori 2010).
-Since low levels of vitamin D have been associated with autoimmune diseases (Toubi 2010) and vitamin D can alter regulatory T-cells (a type of white blood cell), some researchers speculate it could be used to treat autoimmune diseases (Prietl 2010).
-Note that ITP is a T-cell mediated disease (Semple 2010).
+According to a Japanese study, vitamin D plays a valuable role in the function of hematopoietic stem cells, cells in the bone marrow that give rise to red blood cells, white blood cells, and platelets.9 Since low levels of vitamin D have been associated with autoimmune diseases26 and vitamin D can alter regulatory T-cells (a type of white blood cell), some researchers speculate it could be used to treat autoimmune diseases.15 Note that ITP is a T-cell mediated disease.19

 Vitamin K is essential for your blood to clot and for healthy bones.
-However its anti-inflammatory properties are less well known (Aoganghua 2011).
-In a large study, people with higher vitamin K levels had lower levels of 14 markers of inflammation, some of which are linked to chronic disease (Shea 2008).
-You can get vitamin K from leafy greens such as kale, collards, and spinach, plus meat, eggs, and dairy products.
+However its anti-inflammatory properties are less well known.1 In a large study, people with higher vitamin K levels had lower levels of 14 markers of inflammation, some of which are linked to chronic disease.20 You can get vitamin K from leafy greens such as kale, collards, and spinach, plus meat, eggs, and dairy products.

 In PDSA’s Survey of Non-Traditional Treatments for ITP about 30% of the people who took vitamin K felt it helped their platelet count and their bleeding symptoms.

 There are many plant-based, green supplements used for healing.
 Chlorella, a type of green algae has been well-studied and it is clear that it binds to heavy metals, such as lead or mercury and can help eliminate them from the body.
-Chorella can also “reduce high blood pressure, lower serum cholesterol levels, accelerate wound healing, and enhance immune functions” (Queiroz ML 2011).
-In general, seaweeds act as natural chelators of heavy metals.
-They improve metabolism, increase ATP (adenosine triphosphate, an enzyme needed for healthy cells) production, and help regulate body temperature, energy levels, and immune function (Posit 1998).
+Chorella can also “reduce high blood pressure, lower serum cholesterol levels, accelerate wound healing, and enhance immune functions."16 In general, seaweeds act as natural chelators of heavy metals.
+They improve metabolism, increase ATP (adenosine triphosphate, an enzyme needed for healthy cells) production, and help regulate body temperature, energy levels, and immune function.14

 Chlorophyll is the green pigment found in almost all plants, algae and in some bacteria.
 In PDSA’s Survey of Non-Traditional Treatments for ITP 19% felt chlorophyll had a positive effect on their platelet count and 33% felt it helped their bleeding symptoms.

 Colostrum is the first secretion of the mammary glands before milk is produced, commercially extracted from cows and sold as a supplement.
 In nature, its primary purpose is to activate a baby’s immune system.
-In clinical trials it changed the number of T-cells and consequently, the immune system (Jensen 2012).
-Colostrum also contains immunoglobulins, with cows’ colostrum being particularly high in IgG (Stelwagen 2009).
-Since ITP is a T-cell mediated disease and often treated with IgG it is possible that colostrum could affect the course of the disease.
+In clinical trials it changed the number of T-cells and consequently, the immune system.7 Colostrum also contains immunoglobulins, with cows’ colostrum being particularly high in IgG.21 Since ITP is a T-cell mediated disease and often treated with IgG it is possible that colostrum could affect the course of the disease.

 In PDSA’s Survey of Non-Traditional Treatments for ITP 19% felt it had a positive effect on their platelet count and 33% felt it helped their bleeding symptoms.

-Melatonin, a hormone that regulates sleep/wake timing, is also a strong antioxidant and used as a supplement for many conditions.
-Researchers in Italy published three papers documenting the positive effects on a total of six ITP patients (Todisco 2002, 2003, 2007).
-Some adverse events have been documented for a small number of patients taking melatonin (Morera 2001).
+Melatonin, a hormone that regulates sleep/wake timing, is a strong antioxidant and used as a supplement for many conditions.
+Researchers in Italy published three papers documenting the positive effects on a total of six ITP patients.23,24,25 Some adverse events have been documented for a small number of patients taking melatonin.12

 Moducare Sterinol is a commercial compound comprised of various plant sterols, substances in plants that resemble cholesterol.
 There has been considerable research on the cholesterol-lowering effects of plant sterols in the diet and in supplement form.
-These plant sterols can also have an anti-inflammatory effect (Othman 2011).
+These plant sterols can also have an anti-inflammatory effect.13

 In PDSA’s Survey of Non-Traditional Treatments for ITP 46% of the people who used the product felt it helped their platelet count and bleeding symptoms while nearly 17% of those thought it had a sustained effect.